Team-campfire/campfire/API.md

 ## Campfire App

 # GET requests
+* Responsibility of the back-end team (Teddy and Michael) to implement, these are currently not implemented.
 * GET requests are used to go to specific pages that load data from the database.
     * GET /edit/:ownerCode/ownerDashboard
         * This endpoint goes to the owner dashboard and loads the data of the specified event.